 Buildxact

-Pricing: The entry package pricing plan is $199 per month for builders and remodelers with free training.
+Pricing: The entry package pricing plan is $199 monthly for builders and remodelers with free training.

 Buildxact is a software designed for residential builders and trades, helping them manage projects through equipment tracking, profit insights, scheduling and bid management.
 Constructors can create project schedules automatically and control their projects by tracking the budget.